All tools

 Shooting Day Planning

 Batteries needed = ⌈ shooting hours ÷ runtime per battery ⌉.
-Round up — you always want a spare.
+Always round up — bring at least one spare.

 Charger Strategy

-If you can't bring enough batteries, a charger running in parallel reduces how many you need to carry.
-The key number is how many batteries the charger can cycle during your shooting day: charged batteries = shooting hours ÷ charge time per battery.
-Bring fewer batteries from the start, rotate them through the charger while the others are in use.
+A charger running in parallel reduces how many batteries you need to carry.
+Key metric: how many batteries can the charger cycle during your shoot?
+Charged batteries = shooting hours ÷ charge time per battery.
+Rotate through the charger while others are in use.

-Note: some dual-slot or quad-slot chargers deliver less power per slot when multiple batteries are charging simultaneously — enter the per-slot wattage in the multi-battery field to get an accurate estimate.
+Note: multi-slot chargers often deliver less power per slot simultaneously — enter the per-slot wattage for an accurate estimate.